h-ntai/UnbelievaBoat-Python-Bot/README.md

 10. In the owners.json file, add your user id and the user id of other bot developers for having access to exclusive commands (such as add-money etc.).
 11. Launch main.py with **python3**.
 You should be good to go!

+### - Not implemented:
+`russian-roulette`
+### - Implemented but not available with original UnbelievaBoat
+`daily` - Simple daily command for getting an amount of money

+`upgrade` - You can upgrade the multiplicator of daily, work, crime and slut (costs 10k each x0.1 more)

+`stats` - this is not the unbelieva stats command!
+This shows the stats of a user like his chicken winning rate, his last work, etc. and his multiplicators